dk14/wolfram-mega/docs/oracles.md

 ## Blockchain-agnostic

-It is NOT recommended (STRONGLY discouraged) for oracles to tie facts or commitments to blockchain contracts.
-If oracle (optionally) uses blockchain to guarantee SLA fullfillment, it should do so in a separate transaction: only publish commitments (optionally) and facts, do NOT sign transactions for traders.
+It is NOT recommended (STRONGLY discouraged) for oracles to tie facts or commitments to blockchain contracts belonging to traders.
+If oracle (optionally) uses blockchain to guarantee SLA fullfillment, it should do so in a separate transaction: only publish commitments (optionally) and facts, do NOT sign trading transactions for traders.

 Separation of responsibilities: